 We further discuss the integration of our VRF into the Algorand blockchain.
-To support 100 nodes in the blockchain system, our VRF can achieve almost 1000 TPS.
+To support 100 nodes in the blockchain system, our VRF can achieve almost 1000 transactions per second (TPS).
 If we increase the number of nodes to 1000, our VRF can still achieve around 500 TPS.
 More importantly, all of our different settings provide a practically long to ultra long key lifetime, ranging from 45 hours to 20 years.
-When the key lifetime passes, the user just needs to generate a new key pair and broadcast this on blockchain.
-Compared to the only post-quantum VRF [14], which is a latticebased construction (denoted as LB-VRF), LB-VRF only supports a few VRF outputs to be generated by a key pair (i.e., it is not a long-term VRF).
-In the Algorand setting, the key lifetime of LB-VRF is just in the order of seconds. meaning that committee members need to update their keys (almost) every round, which is quite costly.
+When the key lifetime passes, the user just needs to generate a new key pair and broadcast this on the blockchain.
+The two existing practical post-quantum VRFs in the literature, LB-VRF [12] and ISO-VRF [24], only support a few VRF outputs to be generated by a key pair (i.e., they are not long-term VRFs).
+In the Algorand setting, the key lifetime of LB-VRF and ISO-VRF is just in the order of seconds, meaning that committee members need to update their keys (almost) every round, which is quite costly.